 At the foot of the Xaltepec volcano, it is on the very edge of the Sierra de Santa Catarina.
 It’s also the most populated part of Tláhuac.
 The town is divided into several different “colonias,” most of which correspond to the city’s colonial-era neighborhoods.

-Zapotitlán, in Nahuatl means “among the sapote trees.”
-The town is remembered for its position next to the stronger currents of water running between the Chalco and Xochimilco lakes.
+Zapotitlán, in Nahuatl means “among the zapote trees.”
+The town is remembered for its position next to the strongest streams running between the Chalco and Xochimilco lakes.
 In fact, the territory was inhabited long before 1435.
-Artifacts from the first inhabitants of the area date to about 100 BCE.
+Artifacts from the earliest inhabitants of the area date from around 100 BCE.

-The land is believed to have been once dominated by Chichimeca and Toltec peoples in what was known Techichco, meaning “between the stone breasts,” and referring to the two nearby volcanoes.
-These people, later displaced, practiced and relied on sophisticated system of thought on the cosmos, mythology, and language.
-They also worshiped the feathered serpent of Quetzalcóatl which would continue to be relevant to many people’s straight through the pre-Hispanic period.
+It is believed that the land was dominated by Toltec and other peoples.
+That settlement came to be known as Techichco in Nahuatl.
+The meaning is “between the breasts of stone” and refers to the location between the Xaltepec and Tetecon volcanoes.
+These earlier people, later displaced, practiced and relied on a sophisticated system of thought about the cosmos, mythology and language.
+They also worshipped the feathered serpent of Quetzalcoatl, which would continue to be relevant throughout the ancient period.

 The Church of the Immaculate Conception was originally begun in 1541.
-Finished only in 1641s, it was, and remains, a simple church.
-It’s known to have been used as the backdrop festivals and traditional ancestral performances.
+Finished only in 1641, it was, and remains, a simple church.
+It’s known to have been used as the backdrop for festivals and traditional ancestral performances.
 The church’s feast day celebrates the Lord of Mercy each December 8.